zzragnar0kzz/pve-mub/README.md

 # pve-mub
 Proxmox VE multi-user box - configuration and hookscripts for hosting multiple simultaneous virtual machines with hardware passthrough for multiple users

+# The Standard Disclaimer™
+pve-mub (hereafter "THE SOFTWARE") is provided AS-IS, without any warranty, express or implied.
+Notwithstanding provisions in the license, any risk from use of THE SOFTWARE is assumed by the user, and the author and/or owner of THE SOFTWARE is hereby held blameless for any damages or any other liability arising from use of THE SOFTWARE.

 # Hardware configuration
 pve-mub is primarily developed for the following hardware configuration:
 - AMD Ryzen 9 3950x (16c/32t)